yakworks/gorm-tools/examples/benchmarks/README.md

 The key conclusions Are as below

 1. Gpars with batch insert is the optimum way to do large batch inserts.
-2. Grails Databinding has BIG (2-6x slower) performance penalty and an even bigger hit when using Traits for fields on the domain.
+2. Grails Databinding has BIG (10-20x slower) performance penalty and an even bigger hit when using Traits for fields on the domain.
    See [grails issue #10862](https://github.com/grails/grails-core/issues/10862)
 3. Inserting each record in seperate transaction has a BIG performance penalty and should be avoided when updating or inserting data.
-5. use small transaction batches (50-100 items) and keep them the same size as the jdbc.batch_size.
+5. use small transaction batches (100-255 items) and keep them the same size as the jdbc.batch_size.
 DO NOT (auto)commit on every insert
-7. Disabling validation improves performance only slightly and performs well eg. ```domain.save(false)```
+7. Disabling validation improves performance slightly and performs well eg. ```domain.save(false)```
 8. Grails Date stamp fields has a negligible effect on performance.
 9. AuditTrail stamp affects performance (see below for details)
 10. Did not see any noticeable difference if Domain autowiring is enabled or disabled.
 (Domain with dependency on one service).